-From being born in a lower middle class Indian family and aspiring to be a constable in Police services to becoming the premier fast bowler in the National Cricket team of his country, Umesh Yadav’s journey to stardom inspires every individual who think its’ hard to make big coming from an underprivileged section of a society, the only thing you need is a bit of luck and lot of willpower.
-We take you in a journey how a son of a coal miner turned his luck into a big fortune
+From being born in a lower- middle class Indian family and aspiring to be a constable in Police services to becoming a premier fast bowler in the National Cricket team of his country, Umesh Yadav’s journey to stardom inspires every individual who thinks it’s hard to make it big coming from an underprivileged section of a society.
+The only thing you need is a bit of luck but lot of willpower.
+We take you to a journey of how a son of a coal miner turned his luck into big fortune!

 Tilak Yadav was a coal miner working tirelessly day after day like majority of 1.4 billions of Indians who fight daily to earn their living.
 He however wanted his son Umesh to have comfortable life and wanted him to join either the Police force or Army .The family lived in one storied house provided to mine workers in town of Kaparkheda , 30 km from city of Nagpur , near the coal mines where Tilak used to work.
 The area despite being situated in the centre of India is considered to be the most underdeveloped region where 1 out of every 3 farmer over Rs 10,000 debt commit suicide.
 The chance for cricketers were even slim.
 In fact till Nov 2011, the region didn’t had a single test cricketer to its name.
 In such conditions if Umesh aimed to earn decent living by completing the dreams of his father to get into defence force of the country, it was no surprise.
 As he said “My father wanted me to be a policemen and I was so close to getting the job.
 I too wanted to get a job and enjoy a basic life.
 I never thought I’d play for India one day,or see a life of luxury,”